shilpapatwary/heroku-gitlab-project/README.md

 1. Configure Gitlab-CI, such that, every push to master branch is deployed to heroku

 # Prerequisites
-1. Ensure NodeJS, NPM and Git is installed
+1. Ensure NodeJS, NPM and Git are installed
 1. Ensure a Text Editor is installed.
 Choose one of Sublime Text 3, Visual Studio Code, or Atom

 # Setup